ranjeetverma061/trading-journal-app/RAILWAY_DEPLOYMENT.md

 2. Visit this URL to ensure your trading journal app is running
 3. Test the functionality by adding, viewing, and deleting entries

+### 5. Share Your Application

+1. After deployment, Railway provides a shareable URL for your application
+2. This URL can be found in your Railway project dashboard
+3. You can share this URL with others to access your trading journal app
+4. The URL will look something like: `https://your-project-name.railway.app`

 ## Important Notes

 - The application uses PostgreSQL, so make sure your DATABASE_URL is properly configured